mastellar5/P5.JS/README.md

 Download to files to begin.

-Open up index in Studio Code.
+Open up the P5 folder in Studio Code.

-Navigate through each Javascript file and exlore the code.

 ## Lesson: